On this page:

 If your builder, architect or draftsperson is acting on your behalf to get a building permit, you must provide written authority in your contract or a separately signed document.
 Read the permit application and only sign if you agree.

 Your builder cannot appoint a private building surveyor on your behalf.
 If you want your builder to apply for the building permit on your behalf you must first appoint a private building surveyor or instruct your builder to apply to a municipal building surveyor for a permit.
-For more details on appointing a building surveyor and their role, see our Appointing a building surveyor information.
+For more details on appointing a building surveyor and their role, view Appointing a building surveyor.

 Do not sign the building permit application as an owner builder unless you intend to take full responsibility for the project and have an owner builder’s Certificate of Consent from the VBA.
-For more information, view our Owner builders page.
+For more information, view Owner builders.

 Who gets the plans and permits?